-In the United States, our solution is reimbursed based on established Category I Current Procedural Terminology (CPT) and ICD-10 Procedure Coding System (PCS) codes and associated MS-DRG and APC payment groupings.
-Current reimbursement in the United States is generally sufficient to cover the hospital costs of the procedure and related inpatient care.
-Commercial payors such as Aetna, Humana, and Health Care Service Corporation have issued positive coverage policies for the Zephyr Valve, and United Healthcare no longer considers the procedure unproven or experimental.
+In the United States, our solution is reimbursed based on established Category I Current Procedural Terminology ("CPT") and ICD-10 Procedure Coding System ("PCS") codes and associated APC and MS-DRG payment groupings.
+Current reimbursement in the United States is believed to cover the hospital costs of the procedure and related inpatient care.
+Commercial payors such as Aetna, Humana, Health Care Service Corporation, and Highmark have issued positive coverage policies for the Zephyr Valve, and United Healthcare no longer considers the procedure unproven or experimental.
 Medicare covers our solution for patients when medically necessary, and other commercial insurers are approving pre-authorization requests on a case-by-case basis.
 Outside the United States, our solution is covered by major health systems across much of Europe, Australia and South Korea.

 We manufacture all our products at our headquarters located in Redwood City, California.
 This facility supports production and distribution operations, including manufacturing, quality control, raw material and finished goods storage.
 We have manufactured all our products at this facility for over ten years.
 We also store finished goods at secondary facilities.
 We seek to maintain higher levels of inventory to protect ourselves from supply interruptions and have an established distribution system for both U.S. and international customers.

-We have devoted substantially all of our resources to research and development activities related to our solution, including clinical and regulatory initiatives to obtain marketing approval, and sales and marketing activities.
-We generated revenue of \$10.6 million, with a gross margin of 70.3% and a net loss of \$3.9 million, for the three months ended September 30, 2020 compared to revenue of \$9.1 million, with a gross margin of 70.4% and a net loss of \$4.3 million, for the three months ended September 30, 2019.
-For the nine months ended September 30, 2020, we generated revenue of \$22.9 million, with a gross margin of 61.7% and a net loss of \$22.9 million, compared to revenue of \$22.2 million, with a gross margin of 67.8% and a net loss of \$16.0 million, for the nine months ended September 30, 2019.
-As of September 30, 2019, we had an accumulated deficit of \$233.4 million, cash and cash equivalents of \$39.8 million, and \$47.1 million of outstanding term loans, convertible notes, and credit agreements, net of debt discount and debt issuance costs.
-In April 2020, we also received \$33.0 million in aggregate gross proceeds from the issuance and sale of convertible promissory notes, or the 2020 Notes.
-We have the option to call up to an additional \$33.0 million for a maximum aggregate amount of \$66.0 million, subject to customary closing conditions and provided that any such call be for no less than \$5.0 million on or prior to April 17, 2022.
-All unpaid interest and principal will be due and payable upon request of the majority of Lenders on or after the earlier of April 17, 2022 or an event of default.
+To date, we have financed our operations primarily through the sale of equity securities, debt financing arrangements and sales of our products.
+We have devoted substantially all of our resources to research and development activities related to our solution, including clinical and regulatory initiatives to obtain marketing approval, sales and marketing activities, and investing in general and administrative infrastructure.
+We generated revenue of \$12.2 million, with a gross margin of 74.0% and a net loss of \$12.4 million, for the three months ended June 30, 2021 compared to revenue of \$3.7 million, with a gross margin of 27.6% and a net loss of \$11.9 million, for the three months ended June 30, 2020.
+For the six months ended June 30, 2021, we generated revenue of \$21.4 million, with a gross margin of 72.9% and a net loss of \$24.4 million, compared to revenue of \$12.3 million, with a gross margin of 54.2% and a net loss of \$19.1 million, for the six months ended June 30, 2020.
+As of June 30, 2021, we had an accumulated deficit of \$267.2 million, cash, cash equivalents and marketable securities of \$211.5 million, and \$17.4 million of outstanding term loans and credit agreements, net of debt discount and debt issuance costs.